Wednesday at a glance

 Xufan Li, Honda Research Institute USA, Inc.

-platform for electronics, photonics, energy conversion, and quantum technologies.
+Abstract: Two-dimensional (2D) transition metal dichalcogenides (TMDs) are an emerging materials platform for electronics, photonics, energy conversion, and quantum technologies.
 Because their electronic and optical properties are highly sensitive to thickness, lateral size, and defect landscape, scalable synthesis with control over both morphology and defects is essential.

-detachment-based transfer that preserves crystalline integrity for assembling twisted van der Waals heterostructures.
+We first develop alkali-metal-mediated CVD to grow large-area, epitaxial monolayer TMD flakes and films with improved uniformity and device-relevant performance, and implement a clean detachment-based transfer that preserves crystalline integrity for assembling twisted van der Waals heterostructures.
 We then synthesize monolayer/bilayer TMD nanoribbons via Ni nanoparticle–enabled VLS tip growth, where ribbon width is set by nanoparticle diameter, revealing confinement- and strain-driven functionalities such as width-dependent Coulomb blockade in MoS2 nanoribbons (<20 nm) up to 80 K and high-purity single-photon emission from WSe2nanoribbons (up to 98% at 120 K).

 Beyond dimensional control, I will present defect engineering in monolayer WS2 using alkalihalide-assisted CVD to introduce dense point defects and strong defect-bound exciton emission, and use spatially resolved ultrafast pump–probe microscopy to directly track defect-bound/free exciton populations, uncovering sub-ps defect trapping and ultrafast interconversion dynamics, including efficient up-conversion into free excitons under sub-resonant pumping.